ronentaich17/ronentaich17/README.md

 I enjoy working on a variety of projects, some of which include:

 - **🕸️ Factflow:** A web application utlizing React and a Postgres database to give users curated fun facts and articles based on a topic of their choice.
-- **🖌️ Paintwave (WIP, currently private)** A web application in which users upload a painting of their choice and get recomended a Spotify song/playlist that matches the mood of the piece.
+- **🖌️ Paintwave (WIP, currently private):** A web application in which users upload a painting of their choice and get recomended a Spotify song/playlist that matches the mood of the piece.